edgedb/edgedb/docs/cheatsheet/index.rst

 Cheatsheets: EdgeDB by example
 ==============================

 Just getting started?
 Keep an eye on this collection of cheatsheets with handy examples for what you'll need to get started with EdgeDB.
-After familiarizing yourself with them, feel free to dive into more EdgeDB via our longer [interactive tutorial](https://tutorial.edgedb.com/) and **much** longer [Easy EdgeDB textbook](https://website-git-myst.edgedb.vercel.app/easy-edgedb).
+After familiarizing yourself with them, feel free to dive into more EdgeDB via our longer [interactive tutorial] and **much** longer [Easy EdgeDB textbook].

 CLI/Admin: